How can you tell the difference between commercial and literary fiction? It’s one of the very most common questions out there in the publishing world.

 Literary fiction should still have a plot

 First off, I’d like to bust one of the most common myths about literary fiction, which is that literary novels don’t have a plot or don’t need one.

 So much of the literary fiction I used to receive in the old query inbox when I was a literary agent was plotless.
 It was just a character musing about the vagaries and eccentricities of everyday existence.
 The prose was lush, the character detailed, but one problem — absolutely nothing was happening and thus it was (forgive me) extremely boring and I couldn’t have sold it in a million years.

 Good literary fiction has a plot.

 It starts in one place and ends in another.
 The characters face challenges and evolve.
-Even in quiet books like Gilead (a seriously amazing book, btw), things happen.
-A literary novel might not end in a shootout or with the death of an albino, but there’s a plot there.
+Even in quiet books like Gilead (a seriously amazing book), things happen.
+A literary novel might not end in a shootout or with the death of an albino and the essence of the story may take a while to emerge, but there’s a plot there.